Peek under the hood for details about our company’s privacy policy, along with legal and technical notes about thinkit creative.

 When visiting our website, thinkit creative, only non-personally identifiable information is collected, such as the name of the domain from which you access our site, date and time of your visit and the IP address of the website from which you linked to our website.

-Our newsletter, CreativeBoost, is distributed on an opt-in basis only.
-You can unsubscribed from it at any time, hassle-free.
+Our newsletter, CreativeBoost, is distributed on an opt-in only basis.
+You can unsubscribe from it at any time.

 We do not share or sell our email list with anyone.
 Plain and simple.